luslab/oz-bulk-rnaseq/D. Alignment.md

 ![SAM alignment section](http://felixfan.github.io/figure2016/SAMv1_3.png)

 ### *[2nd column FLAG field](https://www.biostarhandbook.com/sam/sam-flags.html)*
-* stores info on the respective read alignment in one single decimal number
+* compresses all mapping information on a read alignment into one single decimal number
 * decimal is the sum of all the answers to Yes/No questions:
 ```
    Binary       Integer   Name              Meaning